ULJ-Yale/qunex/README.md

 Change log
 ----------

+* 0.61.10 Added support for running bash commands before the qunex command inside the compute node when scheduling.
 * 0.61.9  HCP Diffusion pipeline upgrades.
 * 0.61.8  All DeDriftAndResample parameters are now properly passed to HCP pipelines.
 * 0.61.7  Added additional parameters to DeDriftAndResample.